GroupCDG/EPR_frontend/README.md

-# React starter
+# EPR

+**Project notes** avilable here: https://github.com/GroupCDG/EPR_frontend/blob/master/NOTES.md

-Base app for starting a React project using:
+This is a Base app for starting a React project using:

 - Styled-components
 - normalize.css